 Take a ride on the “hop-on, hop-off” bus.

 Taking the hop-on, hop-off bus in any city is a great way to get your bearings.
-It allows you to understand where all the locations are that you will eventually want to explore.
-It also gives you the highlighted version of places you might not want to visit but want to drive past.Â
+It helps you understand where all the locations you eventually want to explore are.
+It also gives you the highlighted version of places you might not want to visit, but want to drive past.

 I could have written a million other locations and things to do, and I found it hard to concentrate on just 20 because San Francisco is an exciting city with so many places to explore!